Mobile-IoT-Security-Lab/medchain-avitabile/README.md

 # MedChain Project

 This is a project for the Decentralized Systems course at the University of Genoa.
-Originally forked from the Redactable Blockchain Benchmarks repository, this project adds the support for smart contracts in the Ateniese implementation.
+Originally forked from the Redactable Blockchain Benchmarks repository, this project adds the support for smart contracts in the Ateniese implementation to implement a proof-of-concept for the paper "Data Redaction in Smart-Contract-Enabled Permissioned Blockchains".
 In particular, the MedChain project uses a medical use case to demonstrate the capabilities of redactable blockchains with smart contracts, focusing on patient data management and privacy compliance.

 ## todos